lemay-ai/fizzbuzz/README.md

 Hello, human.

-Your goal is to demonstrate your ninja coding skills by writing an ML API demo using Docker, python3, and a bit of magic.
+Your goal is to demonstrate your ninja coding skills by creating a video recording of your answers to some general knowledge questions, writing an ML API demo using Docker, python3, and a bit of magic, and showing us your exploratory data analysis skills.
 Please spend minimal effort on graphics and UI, as this is not a test of your UI coding skills.
 Just don't stress on frontend stuff.

 # GENERAL KNOWLEDGE